ShaunyMachado/Artivatic-Assignment/README.md

 The dependent variable has many categories.
 Hence chose Multinomial regression which perfectly fits here.

-# the final code - FINALCODE.py
+The final code - FINALCODE.py file.

 After I built the model on train data, it was tested on test data which shows 97% accuracy.
 The model accurately predicted the risk class of the test data